PierreCharles/-Framework-PHP/README.md

 Contains the public files.
 Most of the time, we put assets (CSS, JS files) and a `index.php` file.

-The `index.php` file is the only entry point of your application.
+The `index.php` file is the only entry point of this application.
 It is called a **front controller**.

 Autoloading
 -----------

+This is a PSR-0 compliant autoloader.
+The &micro;Framework has a `autoload.php` file.